rpatterson/nOrg/doc/design.rst

     relationships.
 This is the core that most makes `org-mode`_ so awesome.

+nodes have history
+    Nodes may change variously throughout the lifetime of the hierarchy and that change history may be reviewed and used for other operations.

+nodes have a lifetime unique identity
+    Since it should be easy both to move nodes around and to change a node's title/subject and it's important to track node history, each node has a unique identity that is constant throughout that node's history.

 hierarchy mixed with or independent of directory tree
     When working on a project, the files containing node content may be tied to the project directory structure such that the node